Student Religious Organizations

 These organizations welcome all Willamette students to their fellowships regardless of their religious background.

-Student Contacts: Alexa Dunn, Lacey Polvi and Sydney Smith
+Student Contacts: Alexa Dunn and Hannah Shively

 Advisor: Sarah Kirk, professor of chemistry

-Advisor: Nicole Seaders, visiting professor of mathematics
+Advisor: Nicole Seaders, visiting assistant professor of mathematics

 InterVarsity Christian Fellowship is partnering with God on campus to establish witnessing communities of students and faculty who follow Jesus - growing in love for God, God's word, God's people of every ethnicity and culture, and God's purposes in the world.
 Whether you consider yourself a follower of Jesus or not, we invite you to "check us out."
 We welcome honest questions and curiosity.
-We believe that everything matters to God, so come learn how your faith intersects with your life at Willamette!
+We believe that everything matters to Jesus, so come learn how your faith intersects with your life at Willamette!

 InterVarsity offers a variety of activities and places to connect: